bahmutov/cypress-examples/docs/recipes/negative-assertions.md

 # Negative Assertions

+📺 Watch the explanation for this video in [Negative Assertions](https://youtu.be/KRhpi2whppA).

 ## The basics

 Cypress has built-in [retry-ability](./retry-ability.md) in most of its commands.
 If an assertion does not pass, Cypress keeps retrying.
 If an assertion is _positive_ then it is usually easy to reason.